einavha/api.ubinary.com/affiliates/lead-register.md

-    string FromIp;              // optional - explicit client IP, if not specified IP is taken from request string CountryCode;         // optional - explicit country code, if not specified country is based on IP string Ctag;                // optional - a free parameter; it comes back in report API }
+    string FromIp;              // optional - explicit client IP, if not specified IP is taken from request string CountryCode;         // optional - explicit country code, if not specified country is based on IP string Ctag;                // optional - a free parameter; it comes back in report API string AdData;              // optional - a free parameter (usually information about a campaign) }
 ```